Statement of Values and Code of Conduct

 - Where it happened

-- Who saw it happen – names of witnesses, if any and their actions at the time of
+- Who saw it happen – names of witnesses, if any, and their actions at the time of disclosure.

-The investigator is responsible for ensuring a thorough, fair and impartial investigation of the allegations in the complaint.
-The investigator will prepare a written report summarizing the allegations and the investigation results.
+The Investigator(s) is responsible for ensuring a thorough, fair and impartial investigation of the allegations in the complaint.
+The Investigator(s) will prepare a written report summarizing the allegations and the investigation results.

 The results of any investigation will be provided to the Board, in confidence.
-A Board member who is the subject of this complaint must excuse him/herself from all such discussions.
-The Board, in consultation with the General Manager and Artistic Director, if they were not the subject of the complaint, shall decide, based on the findings of the investigator, whether the policy has been violated and, if so, whether to impose sanctions or corrective action on the person who was the subject of the complaint.
+The Board shall decide, based on the findings of the Investigator(s), whether the policy has been violated and, if so, whether to impose sanctions or corrective action on the Respondent.

-Within 20 days of the investigation being completed, the complainant and the person whose conduct is the subject of the complaint will be provided with a copy of the investigator’s report and the decision regarding the outcomes of the investigation.
+Within 20 days of the investigation being completed, the Complainant and the Respondent will be provided with a copy of the Investigator(s)’s report and the decision regarding the outcomes of the investigation.